bathtime/amoled/README.md

 - Border size (except plasma borders) can be easily be adjusted from no borders to any thickness
 - Dual colour, high-contrast appearance for easy viewing in day/night

 This theme has been tested on the Raspberry Pi 4b architecture using the 7" official Raspberry Pi touchscreen on the Phosh and KDE Manjaro images.
 It has also be tested on Manjaro x86-64 KDE.
+It has not been tested on the X window manager!

 ## Requirements: